 Being diagnosed with one of the following asbestos-related conditions alone, you're not eligible for compensation, but given these illnesses are frequently misdiagnosed and have a high risk of becoming cancer, you need to receive a second or even a third medical opinion:

 - pleural effusion

 Asking for another expert opinion outside the VA for an exact diagnosis is advisable, as a cancerous asbestos disease will qualify you for claims.

 Helping Veterans Diagnosed with Asbestos-Related Illnesses to Apply for Financial Compensation

-Veterans of the Navy, Coast Guard, U.S. Army Transport Service, Merchant Marine and Air Force diagnosed with asbestos-related diseases may seek compensation to pay for their medical treatments, lost income, and other expenditures.
+Veterans of the Navy, Coast Guard, U.S. Army Transport Service, Merchant Marine, and Air Force diagnosed with asbestos-related malignant diseases may seek compensation to pay for their medical treatments, lost income, and other expenditures.
 Legal claims are subject to a statute of limitations, so being informed about it spares you any attempt to file for claims after the statute of limitations has expired and helps to avoid situations where you cannot pursue compensation.